 The severity of the 2008 global financial crisis underscored the interconnected nature of financial institutions, as well as the risks they pose to the financial system when they are in distress.
 Phrases like "too big to fail" and "systemically important" continuously made news headlines in the midst of the crisis.
 While the insurance industry was not the root cause for of the financial crisis, insurance markets have become increasingly global and interconnected, and activities they engage in have become increasingly tied to the financial markets.
 As such, the FSB asked the International Association of Insurance Supervisors (IAIS) to set up a process to assess insurers' systemic risk, and to recommend policy measures designed to prevent catastrophic failure in the sector.

-Overview: In July 2013, the FSB identified a list of nine multinational insurance groups it considers to be global systemically important insurers (G-SIIs), including three based in the U.S. The FSB chose these insurers because it believes that should one of them become insolvent and fail in a disorderly manner, it could have negative impacts on the stability of the global financial system.
-The G-SII list is updated annually, based on information provided by the IAIS and published by the FSB each November.
-Furthermore, the FSB and IAIS have been developing a framework of policy measures that will be applied to G-SIIs with the objective of reducing the negative externalities stemming from the potential disorderly failure posed by a G-SII.
-The three main types of policy measures are: 1. enhanced supervision, 2. effective resolution, and 3. higher loss absorbency.
+Overview: In July 2013, the FSB identified an initial list of nine multinational insurance groups it considers to be global systemically important insurers (G-SIIs), including three based in the United States (American International Group, MetLife, and Prudential Insurance).
+These insurers were identified on the belief that should one of them become insolvent and fail in a disorderly manner, it could have negative impacts on the stability of the global financial system.
+The IAIS assessment and FSB identification became an annual process, with the FSB and IAIS developing a framework of policy measures to be applied to G-SIIs with the objective of reducing the negative externalities stemming from the potential disorderly failure posed by a G-SII.